PSY2050 Facilitation and Negotiation

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- Workshops will be scheduled for Weeks 10, 11 and 12, which will then determine the due date of the case study two weeks later.
-For example, groups presenting in Week 10 will be required to submit their case study assignment by 5.00 pm on Friday of Week 12 and so forth.
+- Residential School Workshops will be scheduled for sometime in Weeks 10, 11 or 12, which will then determine the due date of the case study two weeks later.

 Important assessment information

-It is students' responsibility to attend and participate appropriately in all activities scheduled for them (such as lectures, collegial workshops, and mentoring meetings), and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
+Both external and on-campus students must attend the mandatory residential school.
+It is students' responsibility to attend and participate appropriately in all activities scheduled for them (such as lectures, collegial workshops, residential schools, and mentoring meetings), and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily: